National Association of Adult Survivors of Child Abuse

 To my mind, being of service to those who still suffer is a vital part of my recovery.

 Children are born as blank slates, completely innocent, vulnerable and malleable.
-They have no internal 'manuel for growing up' so
+They have no internal 'manual for growing up' so

 teaching them 'Prevention' (giving them age appropriate information about abuse issues) is an adult activity, an adult responsibility.